 49.4.2.3 Use Case #3: Merge Patient Records

 A duplicate client record has been created, in error, in a demographic database.
-This duplicate record is merged with the pre-existing correct demographic record and health data that has been captured, in error, against the duplicate client ID is updated to the correct, surviving, client ID.
+This duplicate master patient identity is merged with the pre-existing correct Patient Identity and health data that has been captured against the duplicate Patient Identity is updated to the correct, surviving, patient identity.

 49.4.2.3.1 Merge Patient Records Use Case Description

 Joshua becomes concerned and travels to a different city to visit a Voluntary Counseling and Testing (VCT) clinic to be tested for HIV.
 He pretends that he has forgotten his health card and provides inaccurate demographic information at the VCT, who set up a new record for him in their EMR.
-The EMR communicates this demographic information to the MOH’s CR where, in error, a new demographic record for Joshua is established.
+The EMR communicates this demographic information to the MOH’s CR wherea new demographic record for Joshua is established.

 Joshua completes the HIV rapid test, which is positive.
 A confirmatory test is taken, which must be sent to the regional lab for processing.
-Both the results of the rapid test and the results of the confirmatory test reference Joshua’s duplicate demographic record.
-The test results are saved to the Shared Health Record (SHR) referencing the duplicate demographic record.
+Both the results of the rapid test and the results of the confirmatory test reference Joshua’s duplicate Patient Identity.
+The test results are saved to the Shared Health Record (SHR) referencing the duplicate Patient Identity.

-When Joshua returns to the clinic to receive his confirmatory lab results, and after receiving counselling regarding confidentiality rules and the importance of care continuity, Joshua corrects his demographic information.
-The EMR merges Joshua’s two demographic records to a single unique ID# and sends a merge message to the national CR to do the same.
+When Joshua returns to the clinic to receive his confirmatory lab results, and after receiving counselling regarding confidentiality rules and the importance of care continuity, Joshua corrects his Patient Identity.
+The EMR merges Joshua’s two Patient Identity to a single master Patient Identity and sends a merge message to the national CR to do the same.
 An unmerge is out of scope for this profile.

 The various databases that store health information about Joshua have subscribed to update transactions on the national CR.
-To ensure patient safety for Joshua, these systems ensure that a query using Joshua’s resolved unique ID# would, correctly, return all of the health information associated with him -- whether it was originally persisted under his duplicate ID# or under his post-merge unique ID#.
+To ensure patient safety for Joshua, these systems ensure that a query using Joshua’s resolved Master Patient Identity would, correctly, return all of the health information associated with him -- whether it was originally persisted under his correct Master Patient Identity or under the second Patient Identity.

 The EMR acts as a Patient Identity Supplier.
 The LAB and SHR act as Patient Identity Consumers.
 The CR acts as the Patient Identity Manager.